Deployment Locally without Cluster Agent â

 Installation â

-When you need pure local installation and don't want to use advanced features, you can use this option, but you can not use TensorFusion Console for centralized management.
+When you need fully local installation and don't want to use advanced features, you can use this option, but you can not use TensorFusion Console for centralized management.

 kubectl apply -f https://app.tensor-fusion.ai/tmpl/tf-cluster